-The 2017/18 season was not been very pleasant for Brechin City Football Club.
+The 2017/18 season was unpleasant for Brechin City Football Club.
 They finished at the bottom of the Scottish Championship table, having failed to win a single match and having amassed only four points from four draws.
-Not wanting to add insult to injury, here is a badge redesign of which I am very proud.
+The following season, in League One, Brechin City was able to amass 36 points (9 wins, 9 draws, 18 losses), but this was not enough to save the club from their second consecutive relegation.
+Not wanting to add insult to injury, here is a badge redesign with which I can say that I am pleased.

 For my redesign, I had originally explored using some of the heraldric symbols of Brechin.
 While mulling over options, I rendered a simple, but more detailed and accurate illustration of the main tower of Brechin Cathedral than the one used in the current badge.
 This image took my fancy and I built a simple badge around it, which is seen on the right below.
 A subtle detail in the redesign is found in the clock, which shows six minutes past seven, or 19:06, symbolising the founding of the club.

 For the home shirt, I went with Brechin City’s red (in constant use since 1955) and a black sash with a white border (mirrored in the collar).
 For the away shirt, I employed a white and light blue harlequin design, which was used in the 1909/10 season.

 As ever, I am indebted to Dave at Historical Football Kits for some of the historical information used above.